dborncamp/ScienceSaturday/ScienceSaturday02/README.md

 #### Results

-`mean_scores.py` plots the mean scores.
+`mean_scores.py` plots the mean scores and outputs the file SS02_01.png

 `Individual_scores.ipynb` contains the the scores by individual.
-Because this is an interactive plot, it needs to be run in a Jupyter notebook.

-`InitialBeer.ipynb` makes a box plot of the results.
 Because this is an interactive plot, it needs to be run in a Jupyter notebook.